Get an annual AARP membership for only $12. Limited time offer.

 Does Medicaid Cover Memory Care Costs?

 Medicaid offers health care coverage to qualifying older adults, those with disabilities, and other groups.
 Some long-term care costs are covered in facilities that accept Medicaid.
-However, it’s essential to note that facilities that offer Medicaid beds often have a limited number of them and memory care communities accept Medicaid less frequently than do other senior care facilities.
+However, it's essential to note that facilities that offer Medicaid beds often have a limited number of them, and memory care communities accept Medicaid less frequently than other senior care facilities.
 As Medicaid funding is a collaboration between individual states and the federal government, the coverage details can vary by state.

 For low-income seniors, the Program of All-Inclusive Care for the Elderly (PACE) might cover some adult day care costs.
 This program is a joint partnership between Medicare and Medicaid.